 Another consideration should be the motor design.
 Slicer motors are either belt-driven or gear-driven.
 Gear-driven slicers are more expensive, but will be more reliable and require less maintenance.
 The belts that drive belt-driven slicers don’t require much maintenance, but they do require regular cleaning and a bit of oil every so often.
 For high volume situations, the gear driven slicer is the way to go.

-You can find slicers with a variety of horsepowers.
+You can find slicers with a variety of horsepower options.
 Generally, the higher the horsepower, the more frequent use it can handle.
-You want to make sure you buy a slicer with enough power to keep up with your needs.
-The extra stress could affect the speed, reliability and lifespan.
+Since a slicer is a somewhat major investment in the operation of a business, make sure you buy a slicer with enough power to keep up with your needs.
+Choosing a slicer that is incapable of meeting your demands is a poor choice.
+The extra stress on the slicer could affect the speed, reliability, and lifespan.

 ©2017 Short Order, America's Leading Online Restaurant Equipment Dealer